-Study 2a
+Study 2a.
 As in Study 1, participants in Study 2a believed they were participating in a study investigating how people track their own progress on tasks when working individually and with a partner.
-They began by completing the Authentic and Hubristic Pride Scales (AHPS; Tracy & Robins, 2007; α = .93 and .92, respectively) and the Positive and Negative Affect Schedule (PANAS; Watson et al., 1988; α = .92 and .92, respectively), both at the trait-level, by reporting how often they generally feel each of the different items.
+They began by completing the Authentic and Hubristic Pride Scales (AHPS; Tracy & Robins, 2007; $\alpha = .93$ and .92, respectively) and the Positive and Negative Affect Schedule (PANAS; Watson et al., 1988; α = .92 and .92, respectively), both at the trait-level, by reporting how often they generally feel each of the different items.
 Next, participants were randomly assigned to one of three conditions and given condition-specific instructions for the same anagram task as in Study 1.
 The highly competent partner condition was the same as that used in Study 1, such that participants were told that after completing the anagrams they would be randomly paired with another MTurk participant currently in the study and the pair would work together to complete a similar task.

 In the power condition, participants were given the same initial instructions as in the highly competent partner condition but were also told that the member of their dyad who reports the highest score on the individual anagram task would "be assigned to the role of LEADER and the other person will be the SUBORDINATE" for the second task, and that "the LEADER will determine how the group approaches the second task, such as by splitting up the anagrams to be solved by each person, and will be able to send instructions to the SUBORDINATE via instant message."
 In reality, participants did not work in pairs at any point in the experiment and no second task occurred.
-In the intrinsic motivation condition, participants were not told that they had 80% power to detect in the aggregate data, based on sensitivity analyses conducted after data collected.
-We also addressed the possibility of low power with internal meta-analyses subsequent to all studies.

-would be paired with another participant, but were still given instructions to carefully track their performance.
-In this condition, participants were told that "participants tend to find [the anagram task] both interesting and enjoyable for its own sake, as well as a fun challenge".
+In the intrinsic motivation condition, participants were not told that they would be paired with another participant but were still given instructions to carefully track their performance.
+In this condition, participants were told that "participants tend to find [the anagram task] both interesting and enjoyable for its own sake, as well as a fun challenge."
 These instructions were intended to encourage participants to value their performance on this task and treat it as a challenge that might be diagnostic of their intelligence, which should engender a motivation to perform well for reasons unrelated to conscious strivings for status or power.

 After viewing their condition-specific instructions, participants completed the same anagram task as in Study 1.
-Afterwards, they reported their initials and the number of anagrams they correctly solved.
+Afterward, they reported their initials and the number of anagrams they correctly solved.
 In the highly competent partner condition, prior to reporting their own score participants saw that their partner reported correctly solving 34 of the 40 anagrams, which placed him/her in the 94th percentile of performance on this task.
 In the power condition, participants were not provided with any information about their partner's score prior to reporting their own.
 Similarly, in the intrinsic motivation condition participants reported their score without any information about other participants' scores.
 Finally, participants reported demographic information and were probed for suspicion before being thanked and debriefed.

-Study 2b
+Study 2b.
 Participants in Study 2b followed an identical procedure to those in the power and intrinsic motivation conditions in Study 2a.
 Reliability was high for all trait measures: authentic pride $\alpha = .93$, hubristic pride $\alpha = .94$, positive affect $\alpha = .90$, negative affect $\alpha = .95$.